MY PREVIOUS SELLER SUCCESSES

 -

-I suggested we list at an aggressive start price ($500,000), but the Sellers wanted to list at $485,000 lower than my recommendation (as they wanted it sold fast) so we did.
-I negotiated multiple offers, and actually got it under contract for $520,000 over what I had suggested (so $35,000 over list price).
+I suggested we list at an aggressive start price ($500,000), but the Sellers wanted to list at $485,000 (lower than my recommendation as they wanted it sold fast) so we did.
+I negotiated multiple offers, and actually got it under contract for $520,000.
 Unfortunately, the next day the buyer backed out!
 However, I immediately contacted the second highest offer and got them to come up to the price we had it under contract at before.
 That meant the Sellers wouldn't have to take a lower offer even though the first buyer backed out.
-I also got the Buyers to agree to a $7,500 appraisal gap so if the home didn’t appraise for the full price the Sellers will at least be getting more than the appraised value.
+I also got the Buyers to agree to a $7,500 appraisal gap so if the home didn’t appraise for the full price the Sellers would at least be getting more than the appraised value.

 -